Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI: The Vipera System

 \subsection{User workflow and technical pipeline}

 Vipera has been developed and deployed as a web-based application. \autoref{fig:workflow} shows the workflow of Vipera\footnote{All system prompts used in the pipeline are provided in the appendix.}.
 After generating images from a user's prompt, Vipera initiates the scene graph construction process, which is detailed in \autoref{fig:scene_graph_gen}.
-It starts by randomly sampling four images (or all, if fewer than four are available) to serve as a representative basis for the initial scene graph (\autoref{fig:scene_graph_gen}A).
-While this small sample may not capture the entire corpus, it provides a manageable starting point for the user.
+It starts by randomly sampling four images (or all, if fewer than four are available) to serve as a basis for the initial scene graph (\autoref{fig:scene_graph_gen}A).
+We chose this small sample size based on internal piloting, which indicated it struck an effective balance between capturing a diversity of concepts and ensuring low latency for the user, thus prioritizing usability and speed (DG1).

 For each sampled image, Vipera prompts an omni-modal LLM (Gemini 2.5 Flash in our implementation) to extract a tree-based scene graph that captures the image's semantics (\autoref{fig:scene_graph_gen}B).
 The LLM is instructed to identify key physical objects and notable features and organize them into a tree structure.
 To provide a consistent high-level organization, we constrain the first level of the tree to ``\textit{foreground}'' and ``\textit{background}'' nodes in our study, which is an intuitive and widely applicable distinction.
 The resulting scene graphs from the four images are then merged, with their leaf nodes combined (\autoref{fig:scene_graph_gen}C).
-To avoid overwhelming the user, a maximum of five leaf nodes are randomly selected for the final aggregated scene graph (\autoref{fig:scene_graph_gen}D, \textbf{DG1}).
+To avoid overwhelming the user (\textbf{DG1}), we ensure the scene graph's size is approximately seven nodes as informed by the Miller's Law.
+Thus, a maximum of five\footnote{Our informal sensitivity checks suggested that minor variations in the scene graph parameters, such as sampling 3 or 6 images, or adjusting the node limit, did not qualitatively alter the conceptual breadth of the graph.} leaf nodes are randomly selected for the final aggregated scene graph (\autoref{fig:scene_graph_gen}D), ensuring fairness and giving rarer but potentially insightful concepts an equal chance to appear in the initial scaffold.
+Note that the initial graph is not an exhaustive summary but rather a lightweight, interactive starting point.
+Subsequent user refinement during the auditing process inherently mitigates the impact of the initial random sampling.